 It´s a wired controller, connected via USB cable.

 It comes in a variety of themes (Mario, Zelda, Pikachu)

 It doesn´t have rumble or motion controls.

-It has inverted triggers, but they are more responsive than most of its competition.
+It has inverted triggers that are more responsive than those of its competition (mostly).

 It connects to your Switch and PC via Bluetooth or with a USB cable.